 Recharge Rate

-As outlined above, the recharge rate takes about half a day for my 700-watt, poorly aligned panels to produce 150 amps of electricity, including the 100 amps my battery needs daily.
-(The problem with this is that my battery is unwilling to accept 100 amps quickly.
-This means that it takes all day to charge my battery.)
+As outlined above, the recharge rate takes about half a day for my poorly aligned panels to produce enough electricity (numbers based on my previous RV with 700 watts of solar panels).
+The problem is that a lead-acid battery is unwilling to accept the electricity quickly.
+If I had lead-acid batteries, it would (and has in the past) take all day to charge them.)

-I could probably fully recharge more than 400 amps of lithium discharge in a single day.
-This means that I could probably go multiple days without direct sun and only recharge twice a week instead of every other day.
+I could probably fully recharge more than 300 amps of lithium in a single day.
+If I had batteries, I could probably go multiple days without direct sun and only recharge every third day instead of every day.
 But wait, there is more….
 (Just like info commercials.)
 Not only will lithium recharge faster, but it will also not have to be fully recharged every day to avoid battery damage.
 This is huge.
 I can’t express how wonderful this is.
 You do not need to top off lithium iron batteries to full.
-In fact, if you never achieved a full charge, this would lengthen the battery’s life span.
+This would lengthen the battery’s life span if you never achieved a full charge.

 Charger

-Depending on your RV, your charger may not be up to the task of fast recharge when recharging from the generator. (mine is not) This is not a factor when hooked to shore power.
+Depending on your RV, your charger may not be up to fast charging when recharging from the generator.
+(Mine is not.)
+This is not a factor when hooked to shore power.
 A slower charge is better for the battery than a quick recharge.

 Since I had to recharge my battery every day to avoid battery damage, there was no reason to install more solar panels.
 If the sun doesn’t come out, I still have to run the generator to get back up to full charge before I start a discharge cycle again.
 Lithium Iron Phosphate batteries don’t care if they are recharged every day.
 Like the water in the reservoir, it does not hurt the battery when using the electricity (or hurt the reservoir when taking out the water).
 Of course, you want to recharge them as often as possible to have more reserves in storage.